pierluigiferrari/ssd_keras/README.md

 This is a Keras implementation of the SSD model architecture introduced by Wei Liu at al. in the paper [SSD: Single Shot MultiBox Detector](https://arxiv.org/abs/1512.02325).

 The main goal of this project is to create an SSD implementation that is well documented for those who are interested in a low-level understanding of the model.
-The documentation and detailed comments hopefully make it a bit easier to dig into the code and expand or adapt the model than with most other implementations out there (Keras or otherwise) that provide little to no documentation and comments.
+The documentation and detailed comments hopefully make it a bit easier to dig into the code and adapt or build upon the model than with most other implementations out there (Keras or otherwise) that provide little to no documentation and comments.
 That being said, the goal of this project is not to provide a fully trained model, at least not until I get around to porting the trained weights from the original Caffe implementation.
 At the moment, you will have to either train the model yourself or port some trained weights from elsewhere.

 There are currently two base network architectures in this repository.
 The first one, [`keras_ssd300.py`](./keras_ssd300.py), is a port of the original SSD300 architecture that is based on a reduced atrous VGG-16 as described in the paper.
-The architecture and all default parameter settings were taken directly from the `.prototxt` files of the original Caffe implementation.
+The network architecture and all default parameter settings were taken directly from the `.prototxt` files of the original Caffe implementation.
 The other, [`keras_ssd7.py`](./keras_ssd7.py), is a smaller 7-layer version that can be trained from scratch relatively quickly even on a mid-tier GPU, yet is capable enough to do an OK job on Pascal VOC and a surprisingly good job on datasets with only a few object categories.
 Of course you're not going to get state-of-the-art results with that one.

 If you want to build an arbitrary SSD model architecture, you can use [`keras_ssd7.py`](./keras_ssd7.py) as a template.
 It provides documentation and comments to help you turn it into a deeper network easily.